cdnan/AS-ePortfolio/README.md

 2020	“Who wants to be a partisan anyways?
 An Examination of Vote Choice and Political Partisanship in the 2019 Federal Election.”
 MapleMeth Conference, Western University.
 London, ON.
 (Cancelled due to COVID-19).

 2019	“Blockchain-based Governance.”
-Mapping the Global Dimensions of Policy, McMaster University.
+Mapping the Global Dimensions of Policy 8, McMaster University.
 Hamilton, ON: March 8-9.

 ## Awards